RaynorUE/snich/FeatureRoadmap.md

     - Also need to make sure we filter the files loaded based on the synced records...
     - Will be hard to get counts first, so maybe we just show / update the total number of tables to sync and how many tables we've processed?
     - Show warning if files existed for tables not configured.
 Give button to open list of tables?
+- Open in Browser
+    - Opens record in web browser to do anything you can't do in here.

 ## [Pretty Solid idea]()